winxene/drinkify_website/README.md

 ## Notes
 A website created to simulate the payment gateway of Drinkify.
-This project is complements to the Drinkify projects related to the tr-iot and tr-mobile-app repository.
+This project complements to the Drinkify projects related to the tr-iot and tr-mobile-app repository.

 Links to repo:
 - tr-iot        (Microcontroller code for Drinkify) : https://github.com/winxene/tr-iot